Online Color Consultations Can Work for You Too

 Color Measurements Tell You the Hue Family

-The reason I measure the colors is so I can determine the HUE FAMILY for each of those important elements.
+The main reason I measure the colors is so I can determine the HUE FAMILY for each of those important elements.
 I need to know because hue family informs what colors go together.
 In this case, we’re choosing paint colors for the walls and trim.
 My job is to determine what paint colors will look best with the cabinet and floor colors and also make my clients happy.

 Change the Light, Change the Color